ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 | if a vein is cut, compress it below.

-| If choked go upon all fours an
+| If choked go upon all fours and cough,

+80

+For slight burns dip the part in cold water; if
+the skin is destroyed, cover with varnish.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_oneida-circular_1876-03-09_13_10&#0036;6/pct:59.061135,79.100318,26.282751,10.987261/600,/0/default.jpg"/>
 </td>